An Investing Road Map for Retirees

 Protecting your financial plan through insurance and emergency funding is every bit as crucial--if not more so--during retirement than it is when you're working.
 True, you can't purchase disability insurance if you're not employed; life insurance isn't typically a must-have for retirees, either.
 But you'll still need the basic property and casualty policies during retirement, of course, and you'll also want to give due care to your healthcare elections.
 Most retirees will want to insure against heavy out-of-pocket healthcare outlays with a supplemental insurance policy alongside Medicare; Medicare Part D prescription drug coverage is also important.

-If you haven't purchased a long-term care insurance policy at this life stage, you're apt to have trouble qualifying for one or the insurance could be prohibitively expensive.
+If you haven't purchased a long-term-care insurance policy at this life stage, you're apt to have trouble qualifying for one or the insurance could be prohibitively expensive.
 In that case, it's crucial to consider how you would cover long-term care needs should they arise.
 Lower-income retirees will be able to rely on Medicaid for their long-term care needs if they've exhausted their assets, and very affluent retirees (with, say, more than $2 million in assets) may be able to self-fund long-term care without disrupting their financial plans.
-If you fall between those two extremes, however, consider setting a aside a long-term care fund, separate from the money you expect to spend during retirement, to cover long-term care expenses that arise later in life.
-Retirees can multitask with such a "come what may" fund, using it to cover long-term care expenses, cover them in case they should live a much-longer-than-expected life, or to pass to their heirs, whichever comes first.
-This article takes a closer look at the topic of self-funding long-term care expenses.
+If you fall between those two extremes, however, consider setting aside a long-term-care fund, separate from the money you expect to spend during retirement, to cover long-term-care expenses that arise later in life.
+Retirees can multitask with such a "come what may" fund, using it to cover long-term-care expenses, cover them in case they should live a much-longer-than-expected life, or to pass to their heirs, whichever comes first.

 And while you don't hear much about it, holding an emergency fund is also important during retirement.
 While you'll no longer need to worry about setting cash aside to tide you through unexpected job loss (and therefore your emergency fund can shrink), you'll still want to set aside a cash cushion to cover unanticipated outlays like big dental or vet bills, or home and auto repairs.